RobertTRL/RobertTRL/README.md

 ## About

-I'm **Robert Toroitich**, a Nairobi-based Robotics & ML Engineer and Full Stack Developer building at the intersection of intelligent systems and real-world hardware.
+I'm **Robert Toroitich**, a Nairobi-based Robotics & ML Enthusiast and Full Stack Developer building at the intersection of intelligent systems and real-world hardware.

 My work spans the full engineering stack — from designing LLM-powered applications to shipping production-ready web infrastructure with React, Node.js, and PostgreSQL.
 I care about systems that don't just work in demos but hold up under real load, real users, and real constraints.